hannah-anonuevo/Market-Trends-of-Commercial-Laptops/README.md

 # Market-Trends-of-Commercial-Laptops
-This repository contains an in-depth analysis of laptop specifications, and the relationship between various features (e.g., CPU, RAM, screen size) and their impact on price.
+This repository contains an in-depth analysis of laptop specifications, and the relationship between various features such as CPU, RAM, screen size, etc. and their impact on price.

-Overview
-The goal of this project is to analyze how different laptop specifications influence pricing and uncover patterns or trends in the laptop market.
-This can help consumers make informed purchasing decisions and assist manufacturers in understanding pricing dynamics.
+The goal of this project is to analyze how different laptop specifications influence pricing and uncover patterns or trends in the laptop market helping consumers make more informed purchasing decisions and assist manufacturers in understanding pricing dynamics.